lmcinnes/umap/doc/parametric_umap.rst

 Parametric inverse_transform (reconstruction)
 ---------------------------------------------
-To use a second neural network to learn an inverse mapping between data and embeddings, we simply need to pass `parametric_reconstruction= True` to the parametricUMAP.
+To use a second neural network to learn an inverse mapping between data and embeddings, we simply need to pass `parametric_reconstruction= True` to the ParametricUMAP.

-Like the encoder, a custom decoder can also be passed to parametricUMAP, e.g.
+Like the encoder, a custom decoder can also be passed to ParametricUMAP, e.g.

 .. code:: python3